truenas/middleware/docs/userguide/freenas_intro.rst

 * A "Backup" button has been added to :menuselection:`System --> Advanced`.

+* The "Periodic Notification User" drop-down menu has been added to :menuselection:`System --> Advanced`.

 * The system will issue an alert if an update fails and the details of the failure will be written to :file:`/data/update.failed`.

 * The "Confirm Passphrase" field has been added to :menuselection:`System --> CAs --> Import CA`